IAMLabUMD/MYCam-Server/README.md

 ```

 ## Getting started
-To build and run the TOR app, please follow these steps,
+To build and run the MYCam app, please follow these steps,
 1. Set up the environment.
 See instructions [here](https://www.tensorflow.org/install/pip) to find out how to set up tensorflow in Ubuntu 16.04.
 2. Run `TOR_HTTP_Server_v3.py` with the following command.
 ```